Beating the Block: A Simple Guide for Constant Creativity

 Being able to ask yourself the right questions becomes mechanical.
 They come more easily simply by studying and observing the world around you.

 Blocking sucks, but it’s not the end of your creativity.
 What you do and think in those moments when the watering hole dries up are crucial to gradually shortening those periods of creative drought.

-I'd love to know what strategies you use to overcome your blocks.
-Shoot me a message over on Instagram!
+I’d love to know what strategies you use to overcome your blocks.
+Leave a comment below!